mnjm/kayal/content/docs/advanced-customization.md

 ## Custom Head

 The theme allows inserting additional code directly into the `<head>` section.
-Simply provide a `mywebsite/layouts/partials/extend-head.html`.
+Create `mywebsite/layouts/partials/extend-head.html` file the additional code, this will added at the end of `<head>` section.

 ## Icons